phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 ```
 GRUB error: no multiboot header found.
 ```
 What happened?
 Well, the linker removed unused sections.
 And since we don't use the Multiboot section anywhere `ld` removes it, too.
-So we need to tell the linker that it should keep this section.
-We can do through the `KEEP` command in our `linker.ld`:
+So we need to tell the linker explicitely that it should keep this section.
+The `KEEP` command does exactly that, so we add it to the `linker.ld`:

 ```
 .boot :